The Europe Trust: History and organization

 Europe Trust is a Markfield, United Kingdom-based company and charity which was first registered as a U.K. charity in 1996 under the name European Trust and then incorporated as a U.K. company named Europe Trust in 2003.
 In 2004 it was again registered as a charity bearing the name Europe Trust.
 The 2005 financial report says that the principal activity of the company "was that of to establish a portfolio of assets (awqaf) businesses and investments to generate resources to fund social and economic projects for communities in Europe."

-The Europe Trust has purchased a property in Berlin's Wedding district for four million euros.
+The Europe Trust has purchased a property in Berlin's Wedding (Drontheimer Str.
+32) district for four million euros.
 Several associations and groups have moved in there that are being monitored by the Federal and State Office for the Protection of the Constitution (Verfassungsschutz), i.e. German domestic intelligence services.

 The directors and trustees of the Europe Trust are European Muslims of Middle Eastern descent.
 The Europe Trust employs three staff members and has multiple volunteers.
 Former trustee and co-founder Dr. Ahmed Kadhem al-Rawi serves currently as the chief executive.